Archroma And WWF Pakistan Pledge To Work For Sustainable Water Conservation Solutions

-REINACH, Switzerland — February 5, 2018 — Archroma, a global leader in color and specialty chemicals, today announced it has signed a Memorandum of Understanding (MoU) with World Wide Fund for Nature (WWF Pakistan).
+REINACH, Switzerland — February 5, 2018 — Archroma today announced it has signed a Memorandum of Understanding (MoU) with World Wide Fund for Nature (WWF Pakistan).
 The MoU paves the way for formal cooperation between the two institutions in Pakistan, leading to projects mainly related to water conservation in the textile industry there.

 Both parties officially signed the MoU in a recent ceremony at the Archroma Center of Excellence in Karachi.